-3. The third and final step is to make sure you’re not using any multiplayer password.
-That is, unless, you want to keep your session friends-only and don’t want random players to come and join you.
+3. The third and final step is to ensure you’re not using any multiplayer password.
+That is, unless you want to keep your session friends-only and don’t want random players to come and join you.
 If you’ve set a passcode already, you can press the “X” button on your Xbox controller to delete it easily.
 Use the corresponding button if you’re on PlayStation.

 If you had a multiplayer password assigned already, you might be experiencing the multiplayer not working issue because of it.
-Many players were able to play online again after getting rid of this seemingly harmless restriction.
+Many players could play online again after getting rid of this seemingly harmless restriction.

 Try it on your end and see what results in it brings.
-If you still haven’t found luck with the title, unfortunately, keep on reading for more ways to fix this problem.
+If you still haven’t found luck with the title, keep reading for more ways to fix this problem.

 A Defeated Boss Fight Area Cannot Let You Summon Allies

 What you can do to confirm whether it’s the internet that’s causing the Elden Ring multiplayer not working hassle is use a Duelist’s Furled Finger.
-This can be done by either person, you or your friend.
-If any of you can connect to each other and thereby play together in a PvP setting, it’s probably the reason that we’ve talked about here.
+Either person can do this, you or your friend.
+If any of you can connect to each other and thereby play together in a PvP setting, it’s probably why we’ve talked about here.
 Try using a summoning sign somewhere the boss fight hasn’t been exhausted.

 Elden Ring has had the biggest launch in 2022 out of any other released game.
 Hidetaka Miyazaki has basically outdid himself with the level of quality introduced in this action RPG.
-From sporting a versatile variety of different weapons to pitting players against a plethora of boss fights, Elden Ring is an adventure of a lifetime, enwreathed with the joy of overcoming back-breaking challenges all day every day.
+From sporting various weapons to pitting players against a plethora of boss fights, Elden Ring is an adventure of a lifetime, enwreathed with the joy of overcoming back-breaking challenges every day, every day.

 However, what spells misfortune for the title is the presence of bugs, issues, and other glitches impeding players from experiencing the RPG to its core.
-One of these is the multiplayer issue that results from a bevy of reasons, usually nudging the player to try multiple different types of fixes.
-In this write-up, we’ve listed the best possible solutions there are to alleviate the situation and make the online portion of the title work again.
+One of these is the multiplayer issue resulting from a bevy of reasons, usually nudging the player to try multiple different fixes.
+In this write-up, we’ve listed the best possible solutions to alleviate the situation and make the online portion of the title work again.

-Do let us know down in the comments section if any of the listed solutions were able to fix the issue for you.
+Please let us know in the comments section if any of the listed solutions could fix the issue for you.
 As always, eXputer wishes you happy gaming.